THE THIRD EPISTLE OF JOHN, CALLED

 O U T L I N E

 Second and Third Epistles.
-Generally speaking, in first epistles the mass is going on well, but there is some failure that needs to be addressed.
-In second epistles the mass is in failure, but there are some individual faithful ones.
-The path is still clearly to be found, it consists of submitting to the leaders who are going on well. but in 3 John, it takes it one step farther, the path for the faithful is almost gone.
-There is a path, but it is hard to find.
-How do you go against the leadership?
-We have to go back to the true shepherd to have direction.
-This is a hard day. – When the path gets hard horizontally, the path turns vertically.
-This is a pastoral epistle.
+In the first epistles, the majority are progressing well, yet there is some difficulty that needs to be addressed.
+In second epistles the majority are in failure, but there are some individuals going on faithfully.
+The path is still clearly to be found, yet it consists of submitting to the leaders who are going on well.
+However, in 3 John (a unique “third epistle”), the day is even darker.
+The path for the faithful is hardly visible.
+To go on faithfully would mean doing so without the fellowship of those in leadership.
+When under-shepherds fail us, we must go back to the true Shepherd to have direction.
+When the path gets hard horizontally, the path turns vertical.
+In this pastoral epistle, John points out the footsteps for faith in the darkest of days.

 Greeting (v.1)

-2 Beloved, I desire that in all things thou shouldest prosper and be in health, even as thy soul prospers. v.2 Gaius was a hospitable and gracious man who was healthy spiritually, although he evidently had medical health issues, and he definitely have a tough assembly situation.
+2 Beloved, I desire that in all things thou shouldest prosper and be in health, even as thy soul prospers. v.2 Prospering in Health and Soul.
+As we are introduced to Gaius, we find that he was in a healthy condition spiritually, although he evidently had medical health issues.
 We cannot blame our state of our soul on our environment.
-If John was praying this for us that our physical health would match spiritual health, would that be something we would want?
+Not only did Gaius suffer physically, he also definitely had a tough assembly situation.
+It is beautiful that John could be assured that the soul of Gaius did prosper.
+Here was a man who maintained his soul in communion with God, practiced self-judgment, and had the Word of God abiding in him.
+John’s desire was that his body would prosper in proportion to his soul!
+It is something for us to reflect on.
+If John was praying for us, that our physical health would match spiritual health, would that be something we would want?
 This was a great commendation for Gaius.
 Notice that John puts an emphasis on spiritual health.
-This is important to remember in our prayers.
+This is important to remember in our prayers, not only to limit our prayers to physical needs, but to consider spiritual needs.

 Diotrephes, the Terrible Condition, His Judgment (vv.9-10)